TheophileMelquiot/Random_forest_header_detection/README.md

 After implementing GroupKFold cross-validation and evaluating on completely unseen Excel files, model performance slightly decreased but remained strong (ROC-AUC = 0.998, PR-AUC = 0.981).
 The slight recall reduction (0.88 on positive class) confirms realistic generalization behavior rather than overfitting.
 The model maintains near-perfect precision while demonstrating stable performance across validation folds, indicating strong structural learning rather than dataset memorization.

-And in comparaison to the Heuristic algorithm, i did run this two solution on an dataset of 50 excel file and the result where te same for the two solution.
+And in comparaison to the Heuristic algorithm, i did run this two solution on an dataset of 50 excel file and the result where te same for the two solution, except on a serie of particular document which had multiple header section one on top of another, and only the model correctly guess the right header among this mismatch.